csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 However, many database systems now support materialized views, which are automatically maintained by the database system (see Section 4.2.3).
 As a result, there is no need to write trigger code for maintaining such materialized views.

 Triggers have been used for maintaining copies, or replicas, of databases.
 A collection of triggers on insert, delete, or update can be created on each relation to record the changes in relations called **change** or **delta** relations.
 A separate process copies over the changes to the replica of the database.
-Modern database systems, however, provide built-in facilities for database replication, making trig- gers unnecessary for replication in most cases.
+Modern database systems, however, provide built-in facilities for database replication, making triggers unnecessary for replication in most cases.
 Replicated databases are discussed in detail in Chapter 19.

 Another problem with triggers lies in unintended execution of the triggered action when data are loaded from a backup copy,6 or when database updates at a site are replicated on a backup site.
 In such cases, the triggered action has already been executed, and typically should not be executed again.
 When loading data, triggers can be disabled explicitly.
 For backup replica systems that may have to take over from the primary system, triggers would have to be disabled initially, and enabled when the backup site takes over processing from the primary system.
 As an alternative, some database systems allow triggers to be specified as **not**